Chase Shugart: Boston Red Sox

-On March 22, 2019, Major League Baseball suspended Shugart for fifty games "after a second positive test violating the drug prevention and treatment program."
-Shugart subsequently made his first appearance of the 2019 season on May 27 with the Greenville Drive of the Class A South Atlantic League, spending the remainder of the year there.
+On March 22, 2019, MLB suspended Shugart for fifty games "after a second positive test violating the drug prevention and treatment program."
+Shugart subsequently made his first appearance of the 2019 season on May 27 with the Greenville Drive of the Single-A South Atlantic League, spending the remainder of the year there.
 Over 16 starts, Shugart went 6–4 with a 2.81 ERA, striking out 73 over 89 2/3 innings.
 After the 2020 minor league season was cancelled due to the COVID-19 pandemic, Shugart was invited to participate in the Red Sox' fall instructional league.
-For the 2021 season, Shugart returned to Greenville, now members of the High-A East, started 22 games and pitched to a 6-6 record, a 4.78 ERA, and 93 strikeouts over 105 1/3 innings.
+For the 2021 season, Shugart returned to Greenville, now members of the High-A East, started 22 games and pitched to a 6–6 record, a 4.78 ERA, and 93 strikeouts over 105 1/3 innings.
 He opened the 2022 season with the Portland Sea Dogs of the Double-A Eastern League and moved into the bullpen.
 In early July, he was promoted to the Worcester Red Sox of the Triple-A International League.
-On August 4, he pitched two innings of a combined no-hitter alongside Michael Wacha and AJ Politi versus the Durham Bulls.
-Over 45 games (one start) between the two teams, Shugart went 5-5 with a 5.31 ERA and 63 strikeouts over 62 2/3 innings.
+On August 4, he pitched two innings of a combined no-hitter alongside Michael Wacha and Andrew Politi versus the Durham Bulls.
+Over 45 games (one start) between the two affiliates, Shugart went 5–5 with a 5.31 ERA and 63 strikeouts over 62 2/3 innings.

+Shugart spent the entirety of the 2023 season with Triple–A Worcester.
+In 40 appearances with the club, he struggled to an 8.22 ERA with 39 strikeouts and 4 saves over 46 innings pitched.
+He returned to Worcester to begin the 2024 campaign.

+On August 12, 2024, Shugart was selected to the 40-man roster and promoted to the major leagues for the first time.
+In 6 games for Boston, he logged a 4.15 ERA with 8 strikeouts and 1 save across 8 2/3 innings pitched.
+Shugart was designated for assignment following the acquisition of Blake Sabol on January 15, 2025.

+Pittsburgh Pirates

+On January 17, 2025, Shugart was traded to the Pittsburgh Pirates in exchange for Matt McShane.
+He was optioned to the Triple-A Indianapolis Indians to begin the season.
+On April 22, Shugart recorded his first career win after tossing two scoreless innings against the Los Angeles Angels.